 Nathaniel Schooler 19:56

 Yeah, I mean, I’ve never driven for a long period of time over 100 and something miles an hour.
-I mean, literally, when you get when you get to like 120 your car behaves totally differently when you when you are doing that for a long period of time.
+I mean, literally, when you get to like 120 your car behaves totally differently when you are doing that for a long period of time.